Brook Farm Inn’s History

 In the year 1882, a German-born pianist, Frederick William Rackeman, and his wife, the former Elizabeth Dwight Sedwick, built a home on their property known as The Hive, on land that stretched from Kemble Street to Old Stockbridge Road.
 On the same property, they built a new rental cottage facing Old Stockbridge Road.
 That building, called a “cottage” by the Rackemans, is now the Brook Farm Inn.

 The first tenants were Burton Harrison and his wife Constance Cary Harrison and the home became known as “The Burton Harrison House.”
-The Harrisons were from Richmond, Virginia and had strong ties to this country’s early history; Constance was a direct descendent of Thomas Jefferson and Burton served as the personal secretary to Jefferson Davis.
+The Harrisons were from Richmond, Virginia and had strong ties to this country’s early history; Constance was a direct descendant of Thomas Jefferson and Burton served as the personal secretary to Jefferson Davis.
 Burton graduated from Yale University and after the Civil War, the Harrisons moved north and became prominent members of New York society.

 Like many of their contemporaries, the Harrisons chose to leave the city for the summer, choosing to spend the season in the Berkshires entertaining friends at their home.
 Among their guests were the Andrew Carnegies, Dr. Oliver Wendell Holmes, and the poet Emma Lazarus.
 Constance, a popular novelist and playwright, enlisted friends to act out parts of her plays in the library.